MP 16x12x2 / N38 - ring magnet

 In addition to immense power, neodymium magnets have the following advantages:

-- Key role in the industry of new technologies – find application in computer drives, electric motors, medical devices and various technologically advanced devices.
+- Significant importance in modern technologies – find application in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: